Welcome to the Premier Website for Professional Business Analysis

 In the practice of asset lifecycle management, depreciation life is just one of four asset lifespans in view:

-• First, an asset's depreciation life"is the number of years over which the asset fully depreciates.
+• First, an asset's Depreciation Life (Depreciable Life) is the number of years over which the asset fully depreciates.
 For most assets, tax authorities prescribe depreciation lives for different asset classes.
 In the US, for instance, the government specifies a 5-year life for computing hardware, and depreciation must follow the MACRS (Modified Accelerated Cost Recovery System) schedule.

-• Second, an asset's economic life is the time span during which the asset earns more than it costs to maintain and use it.
-When an asset is beyond its "economic life," it is cheaper to replace or scrap it, than to continue using it.
+• Second, an asset's Economic Life is the time during which the asset earns more than it costs to maintain and use it.
+When an asset is beyond its Economic Life, it is cheaper to replace or scrap it than to continue using it.

-• Fourth, an asset's ownership life is the time span over which an asset brings a financial impact of any kind.
-An asset beyond its depreciation life, is till within within its ownership life if (a) its residual value still contributes to the firm's asset base, or (b) it will bring further expenses, such as the cost of maintenance, decommissioning or disposal.
+• Fourth, an asset's Ownership Life is the time over which the asset brings a financial impact of any kind.
+An asset beyond its Depreciation Life, is still within its ownership life if (a) its residual value still contributes to the firm's asset base, or (b) it will bring further expenses, such as the cost of maintenance, decommissioning or disposal.

-To calculate depreciation expenses each year, first divide original cost into two components:
+To calculate depreciation expenses each year, first divide the original cost into two components:

 Original Asset Cost = Depreciable Cost + Residual Value